Building Positive, Healthy Relationships: 6 Helpful Benefits

 1 Corinthians 13:4-7 NIV

-I am honored and humbled at this stage of my life to enjoy more healthy, positive relationships than I did as a young adult.
+I am honored and humbled to enjoy more healthy, positive relationships than I did as a young adult.
 Understanding and learning the important things in a relationship has not been easy.
-There has been pain, discomfort, mistakes, and loss along the way, but relationships are worth it.
-Building positive relationships is ongoing and an important part of a thriving life.
+There has been pain, discomfort, mistakes, and loss, but relationships are worth it.

-Although I wish it was possible to tell my 22-year-old self it would be ok, the struggles I have experienced have helped me grow closer to God.
-The journey has taught me how to build healthy relationships and how to fully enjoy the people I am fortunate to be connected with and call friends.
+Although I wish it were possible to tell my 22-year-old self it would be ok, the struggles I have experienced have helped me grow closer to God.

 Before you go…What have you learned about how to build healthy relationships?
 How have you invested in building positive relationships in your life?
-Would love to hear from you in the comments!

 quote-healthy relationships